 Worked in school teaching, public sector management and consultancy before joining the Centre for the Study of Environmental Change as a researcher in 1992.
 Launched and directed (1998-2001) the innovative MA in Environment, Culture and Society.
 As management convenor of CSEC, initiated and led the creation of the Institute for Environment, Philosophy and Public Policy out of the Centre and (an earlier version of )the Philosophy Department, and was its Associate Director 2000-01.

-I don’t have research interests, leaving those to scientists, but I do sometimes think and (less frequently) write things.
+I don’t really have "research interests", leaving those to scientists, but I do sometimes think and (less frequently) write things.
 My books and articles have explored the conceptual and socio-political assumptions of environmental economics and the idea of natural capital.
 I have also written about sustainability and education, particularly the relations between scientific, social-scientific and humanities modes of sustainable education.
 My book The Sustainability Mirage (Earthscan, 2008) offered a critique of the currently dominant sustainability paradigm.
-I am currently writing a book to be brought out by Earthscan/Routledge in 2014, about what we do, and in particular how we go on hoping, once we stop trying to pretend that "sustainable development" policies are going to save us from major climate-related chaos and breakdown.
+More recently, After Sustainability (Earthscan from Routledge, 2015) explores what we might do, and in particular how we might go on hoping, once we stop trying to pretend that "sustainable development" policies are going to save us from major climate-related chaos and breakdown.
+I am now trying to think in more detail about what the politics of retrieval under those conditions might look like.